-An adverse event is any event or effect of an active research protocol that negatively affects the health, welfare, or rights of any study participant or other persons involved, such as the PI, Co-PI, project staff members, students, IRB members or other observers, etc. (Protection of Human Subjects, 2018, § 46.113).
+An adverse event is any event or effect of an active research protocol that negatively affects the health, welfare, or rights of any study participant or other persons involved, such as the PI, Co-PI, project staff members, students, IRB members or other observers, etc. The NSU IRB has the right and the responsibility to suspend or terminate any protocol which harms in any way human subjects (Code of Federal Regulations, 45 CFR § 46.113).